DiamondLightSource/pyburt/README.md

 ## Test

-To run the pytest tests:
+To run the core pytest tests:

 ```bash
 $ pipenv shell